DROPPED AND FALLING OBJECTS

 - Tripping or colliding

 - Homemade tools and equipment

-PPE: Hard hats, steel toe boots and other PPE help specific locations on the body to minimize injury, but do not prevent a “struck-by”.
-If an object strikes someone on the shoulder rather than the head, it won’t help.
-If the object is very heavy or tapered/sharp it can defeat a hard hat.
+Hard hats, steel toe boots and other PPE minimize injury on specific body locations, but do not prevent a “struck-by”.
+If an object strikes someone on the shoulder rather than the head, it won't help.
+If the object is very heavy or tapered/sharp, it can defeat a hard hat.
 More needs to be done.

-Admin Controls: Creating barriers by the use of caution tape or other means pushes workers and bystanders away from the location directly under work at-height.
-However, it’s no secret that a small deflection can propel an object outside an established perimeter causing injury or damage anyway.
-Again, preventing the drop from above it key.
+Creating barriers with caution tape or other means pushes workers and bystanders away from the at-risk location.
+However, it's no secret that a small deflection can propel an object outside an established perimeter causing injury or damage anyway.
+Again, preventing the drop from above is key.